 THE PROGRAM FOR?

-ITC Fellows program – Advanced Programming & Cyber Security track is an elite 4-month training course and paid internship for excellent STEM graduates who aspire to launch a rewarding career as Low-Level Developers or Cyber Security Developers and be trained by leading companies in the industry such as CheckPoint and CyberArk.
+ITC Fellows program – Cyber Security & Advanced Programming track is an elite 4-month training course and a 5-week project for excellent STEM graduates who aspire to launch a rewarding career as Low-Level Developers or Cyber Security Developers and be trained by leading companies in the industry such as CheckPoint and CyberArk.

 The course provides a practical hands-on training that focuses on essential skills for both low-level development as well as cyber security.
 Graduates will be able to solve a variety of problems, based on knowledge of programming, OS internals, advanced debugging, computer networks, malware analysis, reverse engineering and more.